LocalStack¶

 For further reference on the SDK v1, please check out the AWS docs here.

-Using the AWS SDK v2¶
+AWS SDK v2¶

 type resolverV2 struct {